tpaviot/ProcessScheduler/docs/solving.md

 * `debug`: False by default, if set to True will output many useful information.

 * `max_time`: in seconds, the maximal time allowed to find a solution.
-Default is 60s.
+Default is 10s.

 * `parallel`: boolean False by default, if True force the solver to be executed in multithreaded mode.
 It *might* be quicker.
-It might not.
+Or not.

-* `random_values`: a boolean, default to :const:`False`.
-If set to :const:`True`, enable a builtin generator to set random initial values.
-By setting this attribute to :const:`True`, one expects the solver to give a different solution each time it is called.
+* `random_values`: a boolean, default to `False`.
+If set to `True`, enable a builtin generator to set random initial values.
+By setting this attribute to `True`, one expects the solver to give a different solution each time it is called.

 * `logics`: a string, None by default.
 Can be set to any of the supported z3 logics, "QF_IDL", "QF_LIA", etc. see https://smtlib.cs.uiowa.edu/logics.shtml.
 By default (logics set to None), the solver tries to find the best logics, but there can be significant improvements by setting a specific logics ("QF_IDL" or "QF_UFIDL" seems to give the best performances).

 * `verbosity`: an integer, 0 by default.
 1 or 2 increases the solver verbosity.
 TO be used in a debugging or inspection purpose.

+* `optimizer`: a string, "incremental" by default, can be also set to "optimize".
+1 or 2 increases the solver verbosity.
+TO be used in a debugging or inspection purpose.

+* `optimize_priority`: a string among "pareto", "lex", "box", "weight".

 ## Solve

-Just call the :func:`solve` method.
+Just call the `solve` method.
 This method returns a `Solution` instance.

 ``` py
 solution = solver.solve()